MeltwaterArchive/rabbitio/README.md

 To learn more about common problems with queue management and our reasoning and design principles when building RabbitIO, please read this [blog post](https://underthehood.meltwater.com/blog/2018/08/03/rabbitio-a-tool-to-backup-and-restore-messages-from-rabbitmq/).

+### Typical use case

+A typical use case is to consume all messages from a RabbitMQ deadletter queue to your local dev machine, do some analysis of the messages, and possibly push (some of) them back to an exchange for reprocessing.

 ## Installing

 #### Download binary